Roselyn House School / The RHISE Service

 Since the School’s last Ofsted in 2019 when it was thought that the Leadership and Management would improve by ‘seeking external advice to support senior leaders in improving the quality of provision and moving the School forward into its next stage of development’, there have been lots of changes in terms of structure which has been driven from the pandemic recovery and consultation with staff, students and families alike.
 This has led to a more cohesive approach to whole school and the need for seeking external advice.

 The School is split across two sites, the main School building and The RHISE Centre, which is home to Roselyn House Sixth Form and also specific individualised, support programmes for students who are not able to access the main school site.
-The School is owned by two Directors who are also the Headteacher, Miss S Damerall and Deputy Head, Miss K Willacy of the School.
-The Headteacher being based at the main School and the Deputy Head at The RHISE Centre.
+There are Outreach and Individual Intervention Timetables across both sites.

 We are supported externally by:-